hschneid/xflp/README.md

 ## Change log
 ### 0.4.0
-- Add restriction, that on top of one item only one item can be placed
+- Add restriction, that one item must be fully placed on top of one item
+  - Business motivation: Certain packages may have restriction due to shoulder or feet forms, that stacking on multiple items is not possible.
 - Fixed copyright information

 ### 0.3.2